-During fiscal year 2020, charges for services or revenues generated by the Center totaled \$1,251,941, a decrease of \$343,663 from fiscal year 2019.
-The Center's revenues continue to be impacted by consumer confidence and the general economy, and the Novel Coronavirus 19 pandemic.
+During fiscal year 2021, charges for services or revenues generated by the Center totaled \$1,159,457, a decrease of \$92,484 from fiscal year 2020.
+The Center's revenues continue to be impacted by consumer confidence, the general economy, and the Novel Coronavirus 19 pandemic.

-- During FY 2020, the Center hosted 208,348 visitors, a decrease of 29,013 from FY 2019.
-The decrease is mainly believed to be a result of ongoing Novel Coronavirus 19 pandemic.
-The pandemic has decreased the number of motor coaches and tour groups, as well as other travelers along I-75 as many canceled their plans to travel in order to decrease the spread of the virus.
-On March 23, 2020, the retail operations closed and remained closed until May 22, 2020.
-As in FY 2019, the Center maintained 9am-6pm daily hours all year long. - The Center continues to cross train employees to handle unanticipated needs including buses and other business with its reduced staff. - The Center continues to experience significant return visitors, both individual traffic and business.
+- During FY 2021, the Center hosted 236,803 visitors, an increase of 28,455 from FY 2020.
+The increase is believed to be a result of the U.S. Food and Drug Administration emergency approving three different vaccines to fight the Novel Coronavirus 19.
+After nearly a year of isolation, people started traveling again.
+As in FY 2020 the Center maintained 9am-6pm daily hours all year long. - The Center continues to cross train employees to handle unanticipated needs including buses and other business with its reduced staff. - The Center continues to experience significant return visitors, both individual traffic and business.
 I-75 travel guide publisher Dave Hunter continues to promote the Center as having the "cleanest and best designed rest rooms on I-75."